This site is a public service by the Scott AFB, Airman & Family Readiness Center.

 Widow Support Group

 Military spouses join the military without taking the oath, but they are important members of the AF team.
 New military spouses may soon discover that their AD spouse will soon deploy or they are about to PCS, but they may not be sure what a deployment or PCS means let alone what it involves.
-Heart Link orients new spouses (married less than 5 years) about military life as a member and family member.
-Child care is available for his workshop.
+Heart Link teaches new spouses (married less than 5 years) about military life as a member and family member.
+Child care voucher for a FCC provider is available for this workshop.

 Love Languages for Couples